madetech/handbook/guides/security/security_team_and_reporting.md

  - The report should first go to the Security Manager.
 The report can be made in person or via email, slack, phone call etc.
  - The Security Manager should then record the event or incident in the appropriate place and prepare to review it at the next appropriate time.
  - Where the Security manager is unavailable, the report should be made to the CSO.
- - Where the CSO is unavailable, report the even or incident directly to the CEO, who holds ultimate responsibility for security at Made Tech.
+ - Where the CSO is unavailable, report the event or incident directly to the CEO, who holds ultimate responsibility for security at Made Tech.